Table of contents

 On the other hand, the cheapest advice you’ll probably get is the one that makes you the most money, but that will often cost you upfront to receive.

-As you probably know, I’ve been around a long time, having invested now for close to 50 years and I have noticed that it’s easier than it ever was to look like an expert today.
+As you probably know, I’ve been around a long time, having invested now for over 50 years and I have noticed that it’s easier than it ever was to look like an expert today.

 With a very low barrier to entry, you have a platform and can look like an expert, even if you haven’t walked the last 10 meters.